-How news of deafness is communicated, and information is shared, can have a significant impact on families in terms of their adjustment to their baby’s diagnosis and their engagement and involvement with services.
+How news of deafness is communicated and information is shared can have a significant and enduring impact on families in terms of their adjustment to their baby’s diagnosis, their engagement and involvement with services, and child and family wellbeing.

-The course is research based and evidence informed.
-It is designed for audiologists, medical staff, and other professionals who are involved with families at the time of early identification of deafness and the period following this.
-The course is highly interactive, and includes experiential practice with professional actors as well as opportunity to hear and discuss real family experiences.
+The course is designed for professionals who are involved with families at the time of early identification of deafness and follow-up.
+The course is highly interactive, and includes face-to-face experiential practice with professional actors as well as opportunity to hear and discuss real family experiences.

 “The single most effective predictor of a newly identified child’s success is the meaningful and effective involvement of his or her parents and family.”
 (Yoshinaga-Itano, 2000)